 Genesis 3:16 records one of the critical consequences of the Fall—the domination of the masculine over the feminine which laid the patriarchal foundation for what we call civilization, and which underpins the whole of Christianity: “Then the Lord said to the woman, ‘You will suffer terribly when you give birth.
 But you will still desire […]

-I’ve never heard anyone preach on the topic of Genesis 1-2.
-As a historical account of creation, it has little to offer the modern world.
+As a historical account of creation, Genesis 1-2 may seem to have has little to offer the modern world.
 Yet behind this frozen façade, these verses reveal one of God’s most fundamental and ever-present laws—the Law of 7.
-Wikipedia notes that “the authors of Genesis 1 were concerned not […]
+Wikipedia notes that “the authors of Genesis 1 were concerned not with the origins of matter (the […]

 In this blog I’m going to write about one of those pesky verses in the gospels that we all know is there yet it’s often easier to pretend it isn’t, Matthew 16:24: “Then Jesus said to his disciples: ‘If any of you want to be my followers, you must forget about yourself.
 You must take […]